sportsclimbs/sportclimbs-2/content/peak/cheedale/the-cornice/the-cornice-clarion-call-sector.md

 *F.A.
 Gary Gibson 1983*

 **2. Succubus (7b+) *&starf;&starf;***
-Takes the wall R of War Memorial up to and through the bulge to gain the arete above.
+Takes the wall R of War Memorial up to and through the bulge to gain the arête above.
 A long sling is often used on the first bolt above the bulge to make clipping easier.
 Tough.
 *F.A.
 Seb Grieve 1994*

 **Shazam E4 6a *&starf;***